Review and sign transactions from a single secure screen with Ledger Flex™

 Bitcoin Wallets: Understanding them is key

-As you can see, there are so many different kinds of Bitcoin wallets, from custodial and non-custodial, to hot and cold wallet, and more.
-Each has their advantages and disadvantages, but whichever you choose, the security of that crypto wallet is paramount.
+As you can see, there are so many different kinds of Bitcoin wallets, from custodial and non-custodial, to hot and cold wallets, and more.
+Each has its advantages and disadvantages, but whichever you choose, the security of that crypto wallet is paramount.

 And most importantly, Ledger Bitcoin wallets offer you custody and ownership of your assets.
 Because if not self-custody, then why crypto?